January 21, 2020

-When you first think of Knoxville, Tennessee, you may think of themes like football, it’s a college town or the color orange.
-What you may not know and can soon discover is Knoxville is a city that's dedicated to arts, music and the outdoors.
+When you first think of Knoxville, Tennessee, you may think of football, that it’s a college town or the color orange.
+What you can soon discover is Knoxville is a city that's dedicated to arts, music and the outdoors.

 After a morning of exploring and walking around Knoxville, you're bound to work up an appetite.
 We stopped in Sweet P's Downtown Dive and, boy, did it hit the spot.
 Dine on pulled pork sandwiches, ribs, mac n' cheese, tater salad, green beans and sweet tea.
 You’ll want to be a regular patron after one meal.

-Bonus: If you want to grab coffee and a croissant sometime during your stay as a mid-day snack, stop byWild Love Bakehouse.
+Bonus: If you want to grab coffee and a croissant sometime during your Knoxville stay as a mid-day snack, stop by Wild Love Bakehouse.
 This is a great place to hang out, check emails or catch up with a friend over coffee.

 Earthbound Trading Co. is a lifestyle shop for the nomadic spirit who embraces individuality and craves exploration.
 This boutique sells a bunch of different things from apparel and accessories to home decor.
 Each piece ignites adventure and celebrates diversity.